 Several albums on local Texas labels soon followed.
 His renewed visibility made him a mentor figure to younger Texas Traditional Country musicians like Justin Trevino, Tommy & Jake Hooker, Kelly Spinks and Landon Dodd, who revere the honky-tonk/hardcore Texas country sound that Bush has long fought to keep alive.
 Austin musicians like Dale Watson and Cornell Hurd also sought him out to play on their albums.
 In 2003, he was inducted into the Texas Country Music Hall of Fame with his lifelong friend Willie Nelson on hand to induct him.
 In 2007 he released his autobiography, with the aide of Rick Mitchell: Whiskey River (Take My Mind): The True Story of Texas Honky-Tonk, published by University of Texas Press.
 A new album, Kashmere Garden Mud: A Tribute to Houston's Country Soul was released on the Icehouse label at the same time.

-Bush has been able to achieve a remarkable career revival with the success of his recent Botox treatments on his stressed vocal chords.
-He is now a spokesman for people afflicted with vocal disorders.
+Bush was able to achieve a remarkable career revival with the success of Botox treatments on his stressed vocal chords.
+He became the spokesman for people afflicted with vocal disorders.
 In 2002 he was honored with the Annie Glenn Award, named for the wife of John Glenn, by the National Council of Communicative Disorders for his work in bringing attention to the condition of spasmodic dysphonia.

-In June 2017, Johnny Bush self-released The Absolute Johnny Bush, a full-length album of brand new recordings, including collaborations with Dale Watson and Reckless Kelly.
-He continues to perform at live Texas Dancehall venues primarily in Austin, San Antonio, Fort Worth and Houston.
+In June 2017, Bush self-released The Absolute Johnny Bush, a full-length album of brand new recordings, including collaborations with Dale Watson and Reckless Kelly.
+He continued to perform at live Texas Dancehall venues primarily in Austin, San Antonio, Fort Worth and Houston up until his death in San Antonio on October 16, 2020.
+He was 85 years old, and had suffered from pneumonia in the time leading up to his death.